atisDu/hackernews_scraper/README.md

 - `scrape()` — Scrapes titles, links, points, and timestamps from Hacker News.
 - `update_score()` — Refreshes the points of already-saved posts.

+All scraped and updated posts are stored in a MySQL (MariaDB) database.

-The frontend displays a slider for selecting the Hacker News pages to scrape and shows the results in a dynamic DataTables table with pagination, sorting, and full-text search
+The React frontend displays a slider for selecting the Hacker News pages to scrape and shows the results in a dynamic DataTables table with pagination, sorting, and full-text search

 ## Deployment via Docker